 Visiting Team Information

-The Athletic Facility is located in back of the Alumni Healthful Living Center.
+The Athletic Training Facility is located in back of the Alumni Healthful Living Center.
 All sports with the exception of hockey work out of this facility.
 The hockey team plays at Smead Rink at Blunt Park on 1780 Roosevelt Ave in Springfield.

 The Athletic Training facility in the AHLC has equipment for thermo-, cryo- and hydrotherapies, two electric stimulation units, one ultrasound unit, as well as several treatment and taping tables.
 Any athletes requiring an electrical modality treatment must have a note from a physician.